MatteoTamine1709/WebServer/README.md

   - [ ] Call Javascript functions from C++ [Reference](https://stackoverflow.com/questions/2713289/how-to-execute-javascript-function-in-c)
   - [ ] Dockerize the project (_If needed_)
   - [x] Being able to show the server to other devices on the network (using [ngrok](https://ngrok.com/)?)
+  - [ ] Scripts to build the project in either development or production mode and run it.

 - Server: